Basantallam/GUCera-Website/README.md

 # GUCera-Website
-this is our first web development project anlong with database management. in order to run our code download it create a new database and run the database definition
+this is our first web development project along with database management. in order to run our code download it create a new database and run the database definition